 Sandy was not sure if the people of The Netherlands would be happy to see him visit the country again, where he jumped out of a plane as a brave young man at the age of 21, for the freedom of the Dutch people – to fight against the Nazis and to end World War II in The Netherlands and Europe.

-His time in the country would have a profound impact on Sandy’s life.
+His time in this country would have a profound impact on Sandy’s life.

 As a 21-year-old, Sandy volunteered for a secret mission in the Summer of 1944.
 It turned out to be ‘Operation Market Garden’, which would become the largest airborne operation in history.

-Operation Market Garden was not a success – many soldiers died trying to reach the famous bridge in Arnhem – but turned out to be a bridge too far for many American, British and Polish paratroopers.
+Operation Market Garden was not a success – many soldiers died trying to reach the famous bridge in Arnhem.
+It turned out to be a bridge too far for many American, British and Polish paratroopers.

-More than 41,000 Paratroopers from Airborne Divisions of the U.S. Army, Royal Army and Polish Army participated in Operation Market Garden.
+More than 41,000 paratroopers from airborne divisions of the U.S. Army, British Army and Polish Army participated in Operation Market Garden.
 Among them were 15,000 – 18,000 casualties.

-The Nazis were aware of Operation Market Garden – the Allied Forces’ risky plan to end WWII before the Christmas1944, by conquering the major bridges in the country, making a way to penetrate Germany and to defeat the Nazis from the ground.
+Somehow the Nazis were aware of Operation Market Garden – the Allied Forces’ risky plan to end WWII before Christmas of 1944, by conquering the major bridges in the country, making a way to penetrate Germany and to defeat the Nazis from the ground.

 Instead, only the southern part of The Netherlands was liberated, resulting in many people suffering from the Hunger Winter in the northern part of the country.
 It was until May 5, 1945 that the Netherlands was liberated from Nazi Germany.